Explore Military Tools for ArcGIS

 Reposition a unit

-Next, you'll reposition the U.S. 321st Artillery Regiment to better support the U.S. 328th Infantry Regiment.
+Next, you will reposition the U.S. 321st Artillery Regiment to better support the U.S. 328th Infantry Regiment.

 - On the Edit tab, in the Tools group, click the Move tool.